-2. POLICY: EXPERIENTIAL LEARNING
+2. POLICY: WORK INTEGRATED LEARNING (WIL)

-The purpose of experiential learning is to provide trained manpower, which possesses the appropriate ratio of academic and practical skills, as well as sound work ethics to satisfy the requirements of the food and hospitality industry.
+The purpose of WIL is to enable students to gain experience in a professional hospitality work environment from, where they are exposed to trained manpower, which possesses the appropriate ratio of academic and practical skills, as well as sound work ethics to satisfy the requirements of the food and hospitality industry.

-Experiential learning enables a student to apply the theoretical knowledge previously obtained and provides the opportunity to develop skills required to achieve success in their chosen careers.
+WIL enables a student to apply the theoretical knowledge previously obtained as part of the three-year Food service Management diploma and provides the opportunity to develop skills required to achieve success in their chosen careers.

-Theory and practice as offered by the University and the employer, forms the basis of Co-operative education where the various stakeholders are closely involved in each other's field of responsibility.
+Theory and practice as offered by the University and the employer, forms the basis of Co-operative Education where the various stakeholders are closely involved in each other's field of responsibility.

-Experiential learning refers to that component of the co-operative education which can mainly be conducted by the employer.
+WIL refers to that component of the Co-operative Education which can mainly be conducted by the employer.